RobicaCodeaza/MemoCards/README.md

-## 💭 How can it be improved?
+## 💡 How can it be improved?

+- Add Code Related Questions
+- Add AI integration that:
+  -> Creates Questions and Answers based on Pdf
-- Add more colors to the color picker.
+- Add other Dashboard Statistics
-- Add more tools like a circle, eraser, and more.
-- Add more shapes like triangles, stars, and more.
-- Add more keyboard shortcuts to make things faster.
-- Add more themes like dark mode, light mode, and more.
-- Add more text options like font size, font color, and more.
-- Instead of have any in two places, create a type for the rough.js elements.
+- Other Open Source Ideas(A

-## 🚦 Running the Project
+## 🏃 Running the Project

 To run the project in your local environment, follow these steps: